joemasilotti/masilotti.com/_posts/2020-09-22-idea-to-paying-customer.md

 ## The problem

-It started when I was finishing up a blog post.
-I had everything ready: the article was proof-read, the code samples were in place, and a gist was uploaded to GitHub.
+It started when I was finishing up a [blog post]({% post_url 2020-08-12-test-deep-links-with-ui-testing %}).
+I had everything ready: the article was proof read, the code samples were in place, and a gist was uploaded to GitHub.

 But I forgot about the social share image.
 You know, the little preview that pops up when you tweet a link.